kelseyhightower/intro-to-kubernetes-workshop/labs/replication-controllers.md

 * Create a replication controller using the kubecfg cli tool
 * Horizontally scale pods using a replication controller

+> You will not be able to access pods after this lab.
+You need to spin up a Kubernetes service later.

 ## Workspace

 ```